 Visit Fit Small Business for a list of the 10 Best Small Business Checking Accounts.

 2. Decide on a bookkeeping tool

-There are a bunch of bookkeeping software options available, but my top three faves are Quickbooks Online, Xero, and Wave.
+There are a bunch of bookkeeping software options available, but my top four faves are Quickbooks Online, FreshBooks, Xero, and Wave.
 With these cloud softwares you can automatically import and categorize your transactions which is a huge time saver when compared to manual entry in a spreadsheet.
 Once the transactions have imported into whatever system you choose, assign them each an income or expense category.
 Then you’ll need to do a reconciliation (which is like balancing your checkbook).

 If the learning curve of a new bookkeeping software is too much, there’s nothing wrong with using a spreadsheet to organize your financial information.
 The key is to choose something you’ll do on a consistent basis so you don’t have to add everything up at the end of the year.